 (d) any other person considered by the CEO to have a direct and significant interest in the wellbeing of the child.

-[Section 88C inserted by No. 49 of 2010 s.
+[Section 88C inserted: No. 49 of 2010 s.
 9.]

 88D.
 Period in secure care facility

 (1) The period for which a provisionally protected child is kept in a secure care facility under a secure care arrangement must not exceed —